Gene hunt: why do some get sicker from COVID?

 Summary

-This study looked at whether a person's genes influence how sick they get from COVID-19.
+This study looked at how a person's genes might influence how sick they get from COVID-19.
 Researchers collected blood or saliva samples from 721 people in the U.S. who tested positive for the virus.
-By analyzing their DNA, the team hopes to uncover genetic clues that could lead to better treatments in the future.
+The goal was to find genetic clues that could lead to better treatments in the future.

 Get updates